Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 - In Azure sentinel analytical rules should be configured to trigger an incident with risky user account.
 - Configure the automation rules to trigger the playbooks.
 #### c.
 Managed Identity for Azure Sentinel Logic Apps connector
 As a best practice, we used sentinel connection in playbooks that uses "ManagedSecurityIdentity".
-Please refer [this](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204)
+Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204)